mansstiv/System-Programming/README.md

 # Part2 - diseaseAggregator

-<p>Purpose of diseaseAggregator is similar, as it were in Part1.
-However this time instead of one process we have multiple processes communicating via pipes, that cooperate to answer questions.</p>
+<p>Purpose of diseaseAggregator is similar as it were in Part 1.
+However this time instead of one process, we have multiple processes communicating via pipes, that work together to answer the questions given.</p>

 <p><b>Test</b> knoledge on <b>low level calls</b> (fork/exec, read, write etc..) and on <b>inter process communication</b> via <b>pipes</b>.</p>